-Relations with existing international conventions
+Article 62 Relations with existing international conventions

-- 1. This Regulation shall not affect the application of the bilateral or multilateral conventions to which one or more Member States are party at the time of adoption of this Regulation and which concerns matters covered by this Regulation, without prejudice to the obligations of the Member States under Article 351 of the Treaty. - 2.
-Notwithstanding paragraph 1, this Regulation shall, between Member States, take precedence over conventions which relate to subjects governed by this Regulation and to which the Member States are party.
+1. This Regulation shall not affect the application of the bilateral or multilateral conventions to which one or more Member States are party at the time of adoption of this Regulation and which concern matters covered by this Regulation, without prejudice to the obligations of the Member States under Article 351 of the Treaty.